teuben/teunix/docs/astronomy-on-ubuntu.md

 There are 2000+ packages registered now in [ASCL](https://ascl.net), .....

+###  KERN

+### LfA ?

 ## Change Shell - bash or tsch

 To note here is there is some zsh movement as a better bash.
-Also discuss the **chsh** command, because MacOS is not true to linux, it doesn't work there.
+Also discuss the **chsh** command, because MacOS is not true to unix, it doesn't work there.
 On a Mac they don't distiguish anymore between a login and an interactive shell, which is why on a mac you need to edit your .bash_login file, and on linux the .bashrc

 On a default Ubuntu (t)csh is not even installed, only bash.